hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/634_v_sharat_chakravarty.md

 \*    \*    \*

 The initiation ceremony was duly gone through in the chapel.
-After this Swamiji spoke out: "Give me the Guru-dakshinâ."[2](#fn2) The disciple replied, "Oh, what shall I give?"
+After this Swamiji spoke out: "Give me the Guru-dakshinā."[2](#fn2) The disciple replied, "Oh, what shall I give?"
 On this Swamiji suggested, "Well, fetch any fruit from the store-room."
 So the disciple ran to the store-room and came back into the chapel with ten or twelve lichis.
 These Swamiji took from his hand and ate them one by one, saying, "Now, your Guru-dakshina is made."

-A member of the Math, Brahmachâri (now Swami) Shuddhananda, also had his initiation from Swamiji on this occasion.
+A member of the Math, Brahmachāri (now Swami) Shuddhananda, also had his initiation from Swamiji on this occasion.

 Swamiji then had his dinner and went to take a short rest.